 Gain practical skills

-The course’s inclusion of a structured workplace learning component also means students will have the chance to gain valuable industry experience and work with a range of diverse clients.
+The course’s inclusion of a minimum of 160 workplace learning component means students will have the chance to gain valuable industry experience and work with a range of diverse clients.

 What you’ll need